heistejiri/BloodBankSystem/README.md

 ---

 ## HOW TO RUN THIS PROJECT
-- Install Python(3.7.6) (Dont Forget to Tick Add to Path while installing Python)
+- Install Python(3.7.6) (Dont Forget to Tick Add to Path while installing Python).
-- Download This Project Zip Folder and Extract it
+- Download This Project Zip Folder and Extract it.
+- Create a Django run environment.
 - Move to project folder in Terminal.
 Then run following Commands :

 ```